FDRs-Legs/BoostLERW/README.md

 Project built in Android Studio.

 Known Issues:

 View breaks when changing from portrait.
-Thankfully this helps reset the BLE connection so its a feature My odometer does not jive with other app readings.
+Thankfully this helps reset the BLE connection so its a feature

+My odometer does not jive with other app readings.
 Odometer field currently has the hex and decimal revolution counters for debugging.

-Nice to Haves
+Nice to Haves:

 Any sort of notification for battery
 Saving of prior connected devices

 To build this on your phone directly you will need to enable debugging.
 This has been tested to work against a Boosted Mini x on a Pixel 2, Nexus 5x, and Moto X4.

 To build the APK and install you will need to self-sign and configure your phone for sideloading.